 - - - - -

-Other influential photographers include Aaron Siskind, William Eggleston, Harry Callahan, William Klein and Weegee.
-Work of all ten can be sampled on-line.
+Other influential photographers include (in no order) Aaron Siskind, William Eggleston, Harry Callahan, Graciella Iturbide, Garry Winogrand, Lee Friedlander, Martin Parr, Ernst Haas, Jeff Mermelstein, Joel Meyerowitz and Weegee.
+Their work can be sampled on-line.

-- - - - - -
+- - - - - - - - - -